furry-and-wrath/furry-and-wrath.github.io/eula.md

 Last updated: 2017.06.21

-Please read this End-User License Agreement ("Agreement") carefully before clicking the "I Agree" button, downloading or using Furry & Wrath ("Application").
+Please read this End-User License Agreement ("Agreement") carefully before pressing the "I Agree" button, downloading or using Furry & Wrath ("Application").

 By pressing the "I Agree" button, downloading or using the Application, you are agreeing to be bound by the terms and conditions of this Agreement.